johnnyjack123/dot-matrix-info-display/README.md

 1. Download and install the latest version of Python from the official website: [https://www.python.org/downloads/](https://www.python.org/downloads/)

-2. Locate the file `launcher.bat` in the `Dot-Matrix-Panel` folder and open it by double-clicking it.
+2. Locate the file `launcher.bat` in the `dot-matrix-info-display-master` folder and open it by double-clicking it.

 3. The script will automatically set up and activate a virtual environment and install all necessary libraries.
 After that, the program will start.
 I recommend always launching the program via the `launcher.bat` file, as it’s the easiest and most reliable way to start it.